The 2018 EISI program will take place June 18 – Aug. 24, 2018

-Orientation will take place during the week of June 12th and final presentations will take place August 17th.
-Please contact the EISI Program Manager if you have any questions.
+Orientation will take place during the week of June 18th and final presentations will take place August 24th.
+Please contact the EISI Program Manager if you have any questions about the schedule.

 Students will work as a member of a research team on one of the projects described below.
-In the Letter of Interest required for the EISI application, students should give preference for the projects and explain how you will contribute to and benefit from each project.
+In the Letter of Interest required for the EISI application, students are required to identify their preference for the projects and explain how you will contribute to and benefit from each project.

 Scientists have witnessed widespread declines in the European honeybee and accumulated evidence that native pollinators contribute to crop yield.
 Networks of pollinators and the plants they pollinate exhibit complex interactions that contribute to evolution and dispersal of both the plants and the pollinators.
 Few locations provide intact, undisturbed pollinator communities that allow us to study these networks of interactions.